8 reasons why digital marketers need need need granularity (from experts at Kabam, Yelp, Nexon, Postmates, & N3twork)

 “Our approach has been to build tools that allow us to be radically experimental,” says N3twork’s Seufert.
 “We’re building about 50 videos a week… we deploy them to test and then deploy more universally.”

 Some of those videos are going to be incredible.
 Some are going to be horrible.
-But by building the engine to enable creativity at scale and fast failure, N3twork is opening itself up to the those rare oddball explosions of lightning in a bottle that drive mass conversions.
+But by building the engine to enable creativity at scale and fast failure, N3twork is opening itself up to those rare oddball explosions of lightning in a bottle that drive mass conversions.

 Nexon’s Woodward agrees.